 In the 15th century, during the Inca empire, llamas and alpacas were of massive importance as a wool and meat source, as well as work animals.

-By the time the Spanish conquistadors arrived, around 10 million animals were held by the Inca.
+By the time the Spanish conquistadors arrived, around 10 million camelids were held by the Inca.
 In the following century they were reduced by approximately 90%, mostly because they were slowly replaced by horses and sheep.

 Last but not least, tips for your safety around them: